 Because bots use the same user interface that humans do, businesses don’t need to spend extra time or money to integrate RPA with the rest of their ecosystem.

-How is RPA different from managed file transfer (MFT)?
+How is RPA different from MFT?

 - Use Cases